SignRoundV2: Toward Closing the Performance Gap in Extremely Low-Bit Post-Training Quantization for LLMs: Experiments

-Table~\ref{tab:int_mixed_accuracy} presents the average accuracies across 5 tasks (ARC-Challenge, ARC-Easy, HellaSwag, PIQA and WinoGrande) for W2A16 with and without mixed-precision quantization on various LLaMA models.
-At pure W2A16 setting, our method consistently outperforms existing PTQ approaches such as GPTQ ~\citep{frantar2022gptq}, AWQ ~\citep{lin2024awq}, OmniQuant ~\citep{shao2023omniquant}, and SignRoundV1 ~\citep{cheng2024optimize} by a substantial margin.
-Compared to high cost methods like AQLM ~\citep{egiazarian2024extreme}, QuIP\# \citep{tseng2024quip}, and EfficientQAT ~\citep{chen2025efficientqat}, our approach achieves comparable performance on large models, while slightly trailing on smaller models.
-At slightly higher bit widths (e.g., 2.5 bits), with the support of DeltaLoss, our method continues to deliver strong accuracy, demonstrating the effectiveness of adaptive layer-wise quantization.
-Overall, these results confirm that our approach reliably preserves model quality under extreme low-bit mixed-precision settings.
-Detailed accuracy results for each task are provided in Appendix \ref{sec:appendix}.
+Table~\ref{tab:int_mixed_accuracy} reports average accuracies across five representative tasks for W2A16 with and without mixed-precision support.
+In uniform W2A16 settings, SignRoundV2 consistently outperforms established PTQ baselines, including GPTQ \citep{frantar2022gptq}, AWQ \citep{lin2024awq}, OmniQuant \citep{shao2023omniquant}, and SignRoundV1 \citep{cheng2024optimize}, by a substantial margin.
+Compared to high-complexity methods such as AQLM \citep{egiazarian2024extreme}, QuIP\# \citep{tseng2024quip}, and EfficientQAT \citep{chen2025efficientqat}, our approach achieves competitive performance on large-scale models while maintaining a significantly lower optimization overhead.
+Furthermore, at slightly higher average bit-widths (e.g., 2.5 bits), our adaptive layer-wise strategy effectively preserves model quality, demonstrating robust recovery capabilities in extreme compression regimes.
+Detailed INT2/4 mixed-bit results are in Appendix~\ref{sec:appendix_detailed_data}.